RIR360/RIR360/README.md

 ![Cover image of Rejwan Islam Rizvy, Rizvi (RIR360)](https://images2.imgbox.com/27/f4/LWGaevnp_o.png)

-## Not a Developer or a Designer, I'm both!!
+### Designing Experiences.
+Developing Solutions.

-⚡ I'm **Rejwan Islam Rizvy**, a full stack web developer and graphic designer.
-I specialize in building fast, scalable web services using Node.js and have a strong focus on creating visually appealing and user-friendly web applications.
+I’m Rejwan Islam Rizvy, a full stack web developer with a background in graphic design.
+I specialize in building fast, scalable web services using Node.js, and can quickly adapt to a variety of tools and frameworks while maintaining a strong focus on visually appealing, user-friendly applications.

 ### Languages and Tools: